On this page

 Community coordination and development

 Some new arrivals need help to make social connections.
 Adapting to a new social environment can be daunting and new entrants may lack the confidence to seek out opportunities for social engagement.
 Arrivals with low levels of English language proficiency, from small and emerging communities, the elderly, and those settling in rural areas, can be particularly vulnerable to social isolation.

 - working in neighbourhoods to support local services and create a welcoming environment for new arrivals

 - fostering, promoting and supporting the development of new and emerging communities to help create a sense of belonging in the local community

 - communication and awareness raising in the local community and providing a brokerage role for government agencies by helping them to connect with new communities and arrivals

 - providing a place where community groups can come to for assistance and support

-- referring new arrivals to existing support groups to decrease social isolation and increase interaction with other communities (eg cultural/historical excursions, multicultural cooking groups, men's sheds etc) and local sports, social clubs/organisations such as school parent associations, parents and citizens groups.
+- referring new arrivals to existing support groups to decrease social isolation and increase interaction with other communities such as cultural/historical excursions, multicultural cooking groups, men's sheds, local sports, social clubs/organisations such as school parent associations and parents and citizens groups.